Technology Awards

 MINEX III Compliance and previous MINEX evaluations

-In 2019 Neurotechnology's fingerprint template generator algorithm has been ranked the first in the NIST MINEX interoperability category; the fingerprint matching algorithm has also been ranked as the front-runner in terms of interoperability and, when combined, the two have become the supreme accuracy, high speed fingerprint recognition system.
-These results on continuously expanding participating vendors' algorithm set have confirmed and retained the Neurotechnology's MegaMatcher SDK position as the leading fingerprint recognition software in terms of both performance and reliability demonstrated since Neurotechnology's significant breakthrough submission in 2018.
+In 2023 Neurotechnology's fingerprint template matching algorithm achieved first place in the NIST MINEX III evaluation.
+Combined with the existing first position in the template generator interoperability category, Neurotechnology is the top vendor within the MINEX III evaluation overall.
+These results on continuously expanding participating vendors' algorithm sets have confirmed and retained Neurotechnology's position as the leading fingerprint recognition software vendor in terms of both performance and reliability since Neurotechnology's first-place achievement in the template generator algorithm category in 2019.
 Also, in 2018 the latest fingerprint algorithm for smart cards submission has shown significant improvement in reliability since 2016 with proven outstanding template generator at enhanced performance, demonstrating significantly lower error rates than minimal interoperability and minimal accuracy specifications.

 In 2017 MegaMatcher SDK fingerprint technology was ranked as the first most interoperable matcher and the fourth most accurate native template matcher vendor among all MINEX III compliant matchers.
 In 2016 MegaMatcher on Card SDK fingerprint matching algorithm for smart cards also successfully passed MINEX III evaluation.